The Layout Arrangement of this work.

 - A reclined mode for prolonged work ☛2T reclined mode→

-- An upright mode required for certain jobs. ☛2T Upright mode→
+- An upright mode required for certain short jobs. ☛2T Upright mode→

 - An unstable intermediate mode to enable a quick, easy transition between the 2T modes. ☛2T transition mode→ ☛ dynamic seating→ With the recognition that the transition movement has physiological advantages, this has been upgraded to a ‘mode’.
 The 2T now becomes a triple-mode (3M) concept.

 Compared to people who sit the least, those who spend most time in a chair have a 112 % higher risk of developing diabetes, a 147% higher risk of suffering “cardiovascular events” such as strokes and a 49%t increased risk of death from any cause. (http://www.telegraph.co.uk/wellbeing/fitness/sitting-disease-is-killing-us-and-exercise-doesnt-help/) Alarming but not entirely an effect of the bio-mechanics and not examined here.
 However some posts are relevant.